Contact: Support@AthleticQuickness.com

 Push (Drive) Phase of Running: Why Most Athletes Overtrain It

-If you ask most athletes how to get faster, you’ll hear the same answers:
+If you ask most athletes how to get faster, you’ll hear:

 • “Get stronger”